BizTalk Server tips and tricks for Administrators: Trying to annoy Tord – Moving an Event Source to a Different/Custom Windows Event Log

 moving source logs to another event log

-Again If you are a developer and you for some reason want to write “tracking” or error information in the Event Viewer, then you should start to optimize your code to write by default in a custom event log.
-You can use for example a similar code:
+Again, if you are a developer and you, for some reason, want to write “tracking” or error information in the Event Viewer, then you should start to optimize your code to write by default to a custom event log.
+You can use, for example, a similar code:

 string logName = "MyCustomEventLog";